thorntale/data-axolotl/README.md

 hatch run data-axolotl [args]
 ```

-You can add dependencies in `pyproject.toml`, which will be auto updated whenever you do `hatch run`.
+You can add dependencies in `pyproject.toml`, which will be auto installed whenever you do `hatch run`.

 # License